Werner Herzog: Early and mid-career: 1962–2005

 Herzog, along with Rainer Werner Fassbinder, Wim Wenders, and Volker Schlöndorff, led the beginning of the New German Cinema, which included documentarians who filmed on low budgets and were influenced by the French New Wave.
 He developed a habit of casting professional actors alongside people from the locality in which he was shooting.
 His films, "usually set in distinct and unfamiliar landscapes, are imbued with mysticism."
 Herzog says his youthful experience with Catholicism is evident in "something of a religious echo in my work".

-In 1971, while Herzog was location scouting for Aguirre, the Wrath of God in Peru, he narrowly avoided taking LANSA Flight 508.
-Herzog's reservation was cancelled due to a last-minute change in itinerary.
-The plane was later struck by lightning and disintegrated, but one survivor, Juliane Koepcke, lived after a free fall.
-Long haunted by the event, nearly 30 years later, he made a documentary film, Wings of Hope (1998), which explored the story of the sole survivor.
+In 1971, while Herzog was location scouting for Aguirre, the Wrath of God in Peru, he narrowly avoided taking LANSA Flight 508 when his reservation was cancelled due to a last-minute change in itinerary.
+The plane was later struck by lightning and disintegrated; only one survivor, Juliane Koepcke, lived after a free fall.
+Long haunted by the event, Herzog eventually made a documentary film, Wings of Hope (1998), about Koepcke.
+Aguirre marked Herzog's first collaboration with Klaus Kinski; Herzog had first met the volatile actor as a teenager when Kinski, then a struggling performer, had lived in the same boarding house as his family, and felt that only he could portray the film's maniacal protagonist.
+Herzog and Kinski would go on to make together Nosferatu the Vampyre (1979); Woyzeck (1979); Fitzcarraldo (1982); and Cobra Verde (1987).

 Herzog and his films have been nominated for and won many awards.
-His first major award was the Silver Bear Extraordinary Prize of the Jury for his first feature film Signs of Life (Nosferatu the Vampyre was also nominated for Golden Bear in 1979).
+His first major award was the Silver Bear Extraordinary Prize of the Jury at the Berlin International Film Festival for his first feature film Signs of Life (Nosferatu the Vampyre was also nominated for the festival's Golden Bear in 1979).
 Herzog won the Best Director award for Fitzcarraldo at the 1982 Cannes Film Festival.
-In 1975, his movie The Enigma of Kaspar Hauser won the Grand Prix Spécial du Jury (also known as the "Silver Palm") and the Prize of the Ecumenical Jury at the Cannes Festival.
-Other films directed by Herzog nominated for Golden Palm are: Woyzeck (1979) and Where the Green Ants Dream (1984).
+In 1975, The Enigma of Kaspar Hauser won the Grand Prix Spécial du Jury (also known as the "Silver Palm") and the Prize of the Ecumenical Jury at Cannes.
+Other films directed by Herzog nominated for Golden Palm are Woyzeck (1979) and Where the Green Ants Dream (1984).